-Current reports/recommendations of all personnel actions made at every level shall be available to the faculty member, departmental chair/director and Dean on a timetable consistent with the Calendar for Faculty Personnel Actions.
+Copies of all personnel actions made at every level shall be sent to the faculty member, departmental chair/director and Dean on a timetable consistent with the Calendar for Faculty Personnel Actions.
 The Calendar for Faculty Personnel Actions is established and prepared by the Provost.
-All departmental and college-level reviews occur in the fall semester.
+All personnel actions occur in the fall semester.
 Any questions concerning adjustments to the established dates on the calendar shall be addressed by the Office of Academic Affairs.